Romeo (2012 film)

 Romeo is a 2012 Indian Kannada-language romantic comedy film written and directed by PC Shekhar, starring Ganesh and Bhavana in the lead roles.
 Naveen and Ramesh Kumar are the producers of this romantic love story film.

-Arjun Janya composed the music and Vaidhi handled the camera work.
-The film released across Karnataka state on 6 July 2012.
+Arjun Janya composed the music, and Vaidhi handled the camera work.
+The film was released across Karnataka state on 6 July 2012.

 Plot

-Ganesh comes to the world by peeing on his father Kashinath's face.
-Despite being mischievous, he manages to reach the graduation level but with poor English-speaking skills.
+Ganesh comes to the world by peeing on his father, Kashinath's face.
+Despite being mischievous, he manages to reach the graduation level, but with poor English-speaking skills.
 However, he gets a job in a bank where he meets Shruti and Panda.

 As expected, their love blossoms after witnessing a series of comic scenes.
-Ganesh, a slum dweller and street smart, impresses her by telling a pack of lies where he went on to claim that he is born with a silver spoon and he is the son of crorepati but living an ordinary life to learn the basic lessons of life.
-The couple marries secretly when her father opposes their marriage and fixes a secret marriage with a rich man.
-However, soon Shruti realises that she was lied to and cheated, she leaves Ganesh and applies for divorce.
-Though Ganesh is unready to divorce her, he requests a divorce in court after six months of court fight.
-After divorce he realised the importance of life, love of his parents he suddenly rises in life like a phoenix.
+Ganesh, a slum dweller and street smart, impresses her by telling a pack of lies, where he went on to claim that he was born with a silver spoon and he is the son of a crorepati, but living an ordinary life to learn the basic lessons of life.
+The couple marries secretly when her father opposes their marriage and arranges a secret marriage with a rich man.
+However, soon Shruti realises that she was lied to and cheated, and she leaves Ganesh and applies for a divorce.
+Though Ganesh is unwilling to divorce her, he requests a divorce in court after six months of court fighting.
+After the divorce, he realised the importance of life, the love of his parents, and he suddenly rose in life like a phoenix.
 He works hard, earns some money, and changes his home.
-After a year of divorce, he meets Shruti again and he wants to get her back.
-As she was in training period of one week in Ganesh's friend's office, she is on her way back to the US, where she was residing since the divorce.
-Ganesh learns this and fakes an accident, which lures Shruti to return from airport to hospital to see Ganesh.
-Then she discovers Kashinath's plan, who was trying reunite Ganesh and Shruti.
+After a year of divorce, he meets Shruti again, and he wants to get her back.
+As she was in a training period of one week in Ganesh's friend's office, she was on her way back to the US, where she had been residing since the divorce.
+Ganesh learns this and fakes an accident, which lures Shruti to return from the airport to the hospital to see Ganesh.
+Then she discovers Kashinath's plan, who was trying to reunite Ganesh and Shruti.
 The film ends with the couple's reunion.